-Ephemeral communities are frequently generated through these processes of ‘making together’; assemblies of owners of a particular jacket and a reunion of the children ‘murdered’ in a Pasolini film; a god look-alike contest; lighting technicians asked to advise on the light in heaven; a London gallery’s archive given to a group of Kurdish asylum seekers to edit and hide outside the capital; the multi-faceted Design for a Carnival, the evolution of a communal ritual event for the future including Settlement, the legal purchase of a square foot of land as a gift to a stranger, Nightshift, a late night parade of nocturnal animals to the Frieze Art Fair, London and M-path, the collection and distribution of perception-changing footwear for gallery visitors.
-More recently a trilogy science fiction video and mixed media works, Hole, Around and Pyramid, have all explored a narrative where art (through a state of ‘future ruin’) becomes a vehicle for a community’s collective mythology as a way to break ‘bad patterns’ or deviate from a ‘bad path’, whilst Echo, The Pickers and Ghost elaborate these themes through excavating processes of memory, empathy and the imaginary and redressing perceptions of trust, and active and passive states.
-Because…, 2013 (at Tate Britain) and We are Ready for your Arrival, 2013 (at Raven Row) and A Room for Laarni, Image Moderator, 2013 (at Marlborough Contemporary) further develop these ideas through manifestations of the unconscious relationships between individuals and groups; their excesses, dreams, connections and disappearances.
+Ephemeral communities are frequently generated through these processes of ‘making together’; assemblies of owners of a particular jacket and a reunion of the children ‘murdered’ in a Pasolini film; a god look-alike contest; lighting technicians asked to advise on the light in heaven; a London gallery’s archive given to a group of Kurdish asylum seekers to edit and hide outside the capital; the multi-faceted Design for a Carnival, the evolution of a communal ritual event for the future, including Settlement, the legal purchase of a square foot of land as a gift to a stranger, Nightshift, a late night parade of nocturnal animals to the Frieze Art Fair, London, and M-path, the collection and distribution of perception-changing footwear for gallery visitors.
+A trilogy of science fiction video and mixed media works, Hole, Around and Pyramid, have all explored a narrative where art (through a state of ‘future ruin’) becomes a vehicle for a community’s collective mythology as a way to break ‘bad patterns’ or deviate from a ‘bad path’, whilst Echo, The Pickers and Ghost elaborate these themes through excavating processes of memory, empathy and the imaginary and redressing perceptions of trust, and active and passive states.
+Because…, 2013 (at Tate Britain) and We are Ready for your Arrival, 2013 (at Raven Row) and A Room for Laarni, Image Moderator, 2013 (at Marlborough Contemporary) further develop these ideas through manifestations of the unconscious relationships between individuals and groups; their excesses, dreams, beliefs, connections and disappearances.

 Born in 1965.
 Lives and works in Whitstable, Kent, UK.